antononcube/SystemModeling/Presentations/St-Petersburg-Russia-June-2023/README.md

 Interestingly, I first prepared a Latent Semantic Analysis (LSA) talk, but then found out that the organizers listed another talk I discussed with them, on extending dynamic systems models.
-(The later one is the first we discussed, so, it was my "fault" that I wanted to talk about LSA.)
+(The latter one is the first we discussed, so, it was my "fault" that I wanted to talk about LSA.)

 Here are the presentation notebooks for LSA in [English](./Notebooks/LSA-workflows-English.nb) and